MertenD/MertenD/README.md

 ### [BierTurnier](https://BierTurnier.de)

-An app for creating and tracking beer pong tournaments.
+An app for creating and tracking beer pong tournaments together with friends.